SimonGuethler/simple-gpt-implementation/README.md

     python train.py

-The resulting model will be saved to /models/model.pt
+The resulting model will be saved to /models/model/model-last.pt after every evaluation.

+## Generating something from the network

+To perform sentence completion using the trained network, run

+    python generate.py

 # nanogpt-lecture